hyperledger/indy-node/docs/transactions.md

 This doc is about supported transactions and their representation on the Ledger (that is internal one).
 If you are interested in the format of client's Request (both write and read ones), then have a look at [requests](requests.md).

-- All transactions are stored in distributed Ledger (replicated on all Nodes) based on Merkle Tree.
+- All transactions are stored in distributed Ledger (replicated on all Nodes)
+- The ledger is based on Merkle Tree.
 - The ledger consists of two things:
--- transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and valur is serialized transaction -- merkle tree (where hashes for leaves and nodes are persisted)
+    - transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and valur is serialized transaction
+    - merkle tree (where hashes for leaves and nodes are persisted)
 - Each transaction has a sequence number (no gaps) - keys in transactions log
-- So, the it can be considered as a blockchain where each block size equals to 1
+- So, this can be considered as a blockchain where each block size equals to 1
-- There are multiple ledgers:
+- There are multiple ledgers by default:
--- pool ledger: transactions related to pool/network configuration (listing all nodes, and their keys and addresses) -- config ledger: transactions for pool configuration plus transactions related to Pool Upgrade -- domain ledger: all main domain and application specific transactions (including NYM transactions for DID)
+    - pool ledger: transactions related to pool/network configuration (listing all nodes, their keys and addresses)
+    - config ledger: transactions for pool configuration plus transactions related to Pool Upgrade
+    - domain ledger: all main domain and application specific transactions (including NYM transactions for DID)
 - All transactions are serialized to MsgPack format
 - All transactions (both transaction log and merkle tree hash stores) are stored in LeveldDB
-- One can use `read_ledger` script to get transactions for a specified ledger in readable (JSON) format
+- One can use `read_ledger` script to get transactions for a specified ledger in a readable (JSON) format
 - See TBD on the roles and who can create each type of transactions

 Below you can find the format and description of all supported transactions.

 ## Genesis transactions
-Each ledger may have a number of pre-defined transaction defining the Pool and Network.
+As Indy is Public **Permissoned** blockchain, each ledger may have a number of pre-defined transactions defining the Pool and the Network.
 - pool genesis transactions defining initial trusted Nodes in the Pool
 - domain genesis transactions defining initial trusted Trustees and Stewards